TomDidier/movieselector/README.md

 ```
 > For performance purposes, we are using the database of 5000 movies, an extract of the much bigger database.

-The user is asked to input genre(s) (up to five different genres: Action, Adventure, Romance etc.) and era(s) (up to five, from the 10s to late 2010) and the program will display a table showing movie titles, average score by users from TMDB and list of genre(s) thanks to tabulate library.
+Using the `tmdb_5000_movies.csv` database, the user is asked to input genre(s) (up to five different genres: Action, Adventure, Romance etc.) and era(s) (up to five, from the 10s to late 2010) and the program will display a table showing movie titles, average score by users from TMDB and list of genre(s) thanks to tabulate library.
 If run on Jupyter Notebook, the rest of the code will display a table in HTML format with the addition of movie posters taken from IMDB website.

 > The HTML library is unstable and error for displaying movie posters may occur.